 Dr. West trained at Princeton University, University of Cambridge, Harvard Medical School, Brigham & Women’s Hospital, and Fred Hutchinson Cancer Research Center.

-Ms. Ferris became involved with lung cancer advocacy following her mother’s death from the disease in 2008.
+Andrea became involved with lung cancer advocacy following her mother’s death from the disease in 2008.
 After receiving a diagnosis of stage IV lung cancer in 2006, Andrea’s mother underwent numerous treatments and clinical trials at several major academic institutions to no avail.
 Together with her father, Andrea was her mother’s primary caregiver during this time.
 Determined to drive more money into lung cancer research, Andrea left the successful software company that she helped launch, to found Protect Your Lungs, an organization 100-percent focused on funding early detection research.
-In 2010, Andrea merged Protect Your Lungs with LUNGevity, a Chicago based organization, to form the nation’s leading lung cancer focused non-profit.
+In 2010, Andrea merged Protect Your Lungs with LUNGevity, a Chicago-based organization, to form the nation’s leading lung cancer focused non-profit.

 Andrea’s strong business background combined with her connections to the worlds of research and advocacy have enabled her to build the pre-eminent patient advocacy organization in the lung cancer space.
 LUNGevity funds translational research into both early detection and more effective treatments of lung cancer as well as a highly coveted Career Development Awards program.
 LUNGevity also fills unmet needs for people diagnosed with lung cancer by providing education, support, and survivorship programs.
 Recognizing the need to build awareness and understanding about lung cancer, LUNGevity has built the largest grassroots network of events and advocates across the country.